P

 power

-A measure of energy over time, commonly expressed in watts (W), meaning joules/second.
+A measure of energy over over time, which SI (the metric system) expresses in watts (W), or joules/second.
 Horsepower (h.p.) is used for mechanical work, and BTU/hour for heat.
 1 HP = 746 W, and 1 BTU/hr = 0.293 W.

 Just as impedance is the complex sum of resistance and reactance, power in an AC system is both resistive and reactive.
 AC power is not the simple algebraic product of the RMS voltage and RMS current; that’s the VA (volt-ampere) value.
 Instead, it’s a scalar quantity resulting from the dot product (vector product) of two vector quantities: volts and amps.